jagannathsahu804/Contact_manager/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # Contact_manager

 The user can add the contact with their name,occupation,image and many more things, He can update the contact details later if he wants to.
 He can read and delete the contacts.
+This project is made using angular14 and json-server is used as a database.

 FEATURES:-